When choosing cookware for your kitchen, you consider several factors, such as budget, cooking and eating habits, family size, etc.

 The surface scratches will cause them to lose their properties.
 Only use wood, plastic or coated utensils when cooking.
 Always wash your utensils in hot, soapy water, never in a dishwasher.
 Doing so could cause damage, which could affect dishwasher repair costs.

 Cast iron is a relatively affordable material that uniformly transmits heat and keeps heat once heated for a long time.
 This cookware is perfect for slow and deep-frying.
 The main problem is that it rusts, stains and pits when exposed to air, humidity and certain foods.

 Consider wiping it clean with a paper towel instead of washing cast-iron cookware in soapy water.
 Remove any excess humidity from the surface and cover with oil to prevent rusting before storage.

-Lined cookware in copper is pretty expensive but has many advantages.
-It effectively conducts and responds to heat, and when removed from heat, it cools quickly, avoids combustion and overcooking.
+Copper-lined cookware is pretty expensive but has many advantages.
+It effectively conducts and responds to heat, and when removed from heat, it cools quickly, avoiding combustion and overcooking.
 For a variety of cooking methods, copper cookware is a good choice.
-The main problem is that copper reacts with all it contains.
+The main problem is that copper reacts with everything.

-Air moisture produces a toxic layer, and salty food produces a chemical reaction that gives a metallic taste.
-As a result, cookware in copper is lined to improve its properties using tin, silver or stainless steel.
-It should be carefully washed with soapy water and regularly polished with a unique copper polish so that its beautiful shine remains.
+Air moisture produces a toxic layer, and salty food has a chemical reaction that gives copper cookware a metallic taste.
+As a result, copper cookware is lined with tin, silver or stainless steel to improve its properties.
+It should be carefully washed with soapy water and regularly polished with a unique copper polish to retain its beautiful shine.